sa1181405/pbchocolate-private-writeups/jellyctf/crypto/cult_classic_2/cult_classic_2.md

 Usually, its common to be line.character OR line.word.character

 Since there are only 2 numbers in the cipher (eg: `36.1`) it most likely is line.character.
+What this means is that, for example `36.1`, in the 36th line at the 1st character is the first letter of the decrypted message.

 I made a python script to do this.
 With 3 files called `code.txt` `song.txt` and `sol.py`.
 Please refer to them in this directory.
-Its in the folder called stage5_script.
+Its in the folder called `stage5_script`.

 Using the script, we get: